jlhardes/openrefine-tutorial/README.md

 In order to use the TGM reconcilation service, you can download and extract the controlled vocabulary to load as a local file for use in OpenRefine from the Library of Congress: http://id.loc.gov/static/data/vocabularygraphicMaterials.ttl.zip

 #### Add TGM Reconciliation Service using `tgm.ttl` file:
-* Under RDF > Add reconciliation service > Based on RDF file
+* Under RDF > Add reconciliation service > Based on RDF file...
     * Name: TGM
     * Upload file: `tmg.ttl` (wherever it is located)
     * File format: Turtle